Australian PM Backtracks on 'Mandatory' Coronavirus Vaccine Program

 Australia’s Prime Minister Scott Morrison quickly reversed course Wednesday after announcing he would make a potential coronavirus vaccine “mandatory,” saying instead it would be “encouraged.”

-Morrison started the day declaring his government’s aim was to get 95 percent of the population to have the free jab and he was “expecting” it would be compulsory except on medical grounds.
+Morrison started the day declaring his government’s aim was to get a vast majority of the population to have the free jab and he was “expecting” it would be compulsory except on medical grounds.

-The Australian government estimates that up to 95 percent of the population would need to be immune to the virus for it to be irradicated.
+The Australian government estimates that up to 95 percent of the population would need to be immune to the virus for it to be eradicated.

 “I would expect it to be as mandatory as you can possibly make,” Morrison said in a radio interview.
 “We’re talking about a pandemic that has destroyed the global economy and taken the lives of hundreds of thousands all around the world, and over 430 Australians.
 So, you know, we need the most extensive and comprehensive response to this to get Australia back to normal.”